schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/TransitioningToText.rst.txt

 Introduction
 ------------

-Although there is a lot you can learn using an environment like Scratch, we'd like to reinforce that what you have learned works using a traditional programming language as well.
+Although there is a lot you can learn using an environment like Scratch, we'd like to reinforce that what you have learned works using a more traditional programming language as well.
 In this course, the traditional programming language we will use is called `Python <https://www.python.org/>`_.
 Instead of jumping straight into working with Python, however, we are going to continue our journey in exploring programming by using an environment called Reeborg.
-Using Reeborg, we will begin to type in commands, rather than simply dragging them into place as we did with Scratch.
-This lets you start to make syntax errors (in other words, if you type something the computer doesn't understand, it will not work), but allows you to do things in a more flexible/powerful way than you could in a visual environment like Scratch.
+Using Reeborg, we will begin to type in Python commands, rather than simply dragging them into place as we did with Scratch.
+This lets you start to make syntax errors (in other words, if you type something the computer doesn't understand, it will not work), but still gives you visual feedback about your programs.

 Reeborg's First Step
 --------------------